Ai-ithub/FIDPS---Intelligent-Formation-Integrity-damage-prevention-system-/monitoring/README.md

 # Monitoring Setup (Kubernetes + Prometheus + Grafana)

 ## Overview
-This setup provisions a managed Kubernetes cluster (EKS, GKE, or local via kind/minikube), deploys Prometheus for metrics collection, and Grafana for metrics visualization.
+This setup provisions a managed Kubernetes cluster, deploys Prometheus for metrics collection, and Grafana for metrics visualization.
 It satisfies **NFR-4** and **NFR-6** from the Software Requirements Specification.

 ## Features